Andre601/mkdocs-materialx/docs/setup/adding-recent-updates-module.md

 - document-dates:
     ...
     recently-updated:
       limit: 10         # Limit the number of docs displayed
       exclude:          # Exclude documents you don't want to show
+        - index.md          # Example: exclude the specified file
-        - index.md
+        - '*/index.md'      # Example: exclude all index.md files in any subfolders
-        - blog/*
+        - blog/*            # Example: exclude all files in blog folder, including subfolders
 ```

 You can also install the plugin [mkdocs-recently-updated-docs] to use alone